DiabloRun/DiabloInterface/README.md

 ## Use in Battle.net

 Even though DI is only reading and not manipulating game data, we discourage the use of DiabloInterface in Battle.net.
 We do not know, if it is seen as a cheat/hack by Blizzard.
 Using the tool might possibly result in a ban.
+That aside, there is no multiplayer support in DiabloInterface as of now.

 ## Credits